History

 Daniel Zwick + Geoinformation Bremen

 The wreck was documented under the immense time-pressure of a rescue excavation by the offset survey method.
-The Beluga Shipping company financed the salvage, storage and PEG-conservation of the wreck.
+The Beluga Shipyard financed the salvage, storage and PEG-conservation of the wreck.

 The wreck is preserved to a length of ca. 7 metres and is a late medieval Scandinavian-style clinker construction.

 The treenail rows are regularly spaced at an interval of roughly 50 cm.
-Each frame had been connected with one treenail per strake.
+Each plank has been fastened to the frame with one treenail per strake.
 A couple of treenails were missing, probably rebored or driven out to facilitate the removal of the frames.
 The remaining treenails in place are all stubs.

 Daniel Zwick